Sheharyar-Khan401/property-listing/README.md

-Certainly!
-Here's a basic README file to help you start a React app using the provided `package.json` and to introduce the packages used in your app:

----

 # Property Listing App

 Welcome to the Property Listing App!
 This React application allows you to list and browse various properties with detailed information.
 It's a simple and intuitive way to manage property listings.